 Many organizations have been collecting data for years and it’s common to have data residing in multiple locations spread across the globe.
 Networks grow more complicated by the day.
 When new software is deployed, it must be integrated with legacy systems, and there are new devices to consider, not to mention mergers and acquisitions.

 This complex data structure is accessed and manipulated by an ever-changing cast of employees, contractors, and third-party partners.
 Data goes missing, sometimes it’s deleted by accident, sometimes it’s deliberately stolen or destroyed.
 There are several potential cloud data management pitfalls that must be avoided.
-Maintaining accessible, reliable data access without compromising security requires careful planning and there are five essentials to consider.
+Maintaining accessible, reliable data access without compromising security requires careful planning and there are five essentials cloud data management strategy to consider.

 Data at rest